c0ded00d1e12/ecen224/_labs/camera.md

     - Update the contents of your menu.
 It should now include the newly saved file.

     - Display the contents of the picture using the newly added `display_draw_image_data` function.
 However, before you can use that function, you must convert the raw `uint8_t *` buffer into a `Bitmap` struct.
 This is because `camera_campture_data` returns the bytes of the BMP image file, which includes the BMP header. `display_draw_image_data` is expecting raw pixels values without a header.
 To process the header and pixel values, call `create_bmp` located in image.c.
 This function will parse the header and set the `pxl_data` struct field to just the raw pixel data.
+A diagram of this process can be seen [here]({% link assets/camera/data_flow.png %}).

     - While the contents of the picture is showing, you must handle the following:
       - If the right button of the d-pad is pressed, filter out the red color of the image.